What Is Key West and Key Largo Known For?

 The Oceanside in Key Largo is also known as one of the best beaches in Florida and it’s not hard to see why when you look at all its attributes:

-- It’s gorgeous: With white sands that stretch out into deep blue waters that are perfect for swimming or snorkeling (and even diving).
+- Key West beaches are gorgeous: With white sands that stretch out into deep blue waters that are perfect for swimming or snorkeling (and even diving).
 If you love wildlife then there are plenty of fish here too including eels!

 - There are no crowds: Because there aren’t many people around; just locals who live nearby plus tourists like us who want some peace & quiet while they relax on their vacations away from home.